 American Academy of Orthopedic Surgeons (AAOS) suggests patients with rotator cuff problems without tears can be treated conservatively with exercise and NSAIDs.
 Patient must be advised to limit overhead activities and to use ice packs or heating pads.
 Proper physical therapy effectively treats most patients without subacromial decompression.
 No difference in outcome has been reported for surgery over physical therapy in several trials.
 Subacromial injection with steroids showed a short-term benefit in some trials and may improve a patient’s compliance with physical therapy.
 Surgical consultation is considered if symptoms do not improve three months after conservative management.
 Arthroscopic acromioplasty may be discussed.

-Rotator cuff tear Cause is multifactorial.
+Etiologies and underlying causes are known to be multifactorial.
 Degeneration, impingement, and tension overload due to trauma may all lead to rotator cuff tears.
 Most often the tears initially begin with as partial tears of the supraspinatus tendon.
-Eventually, they can progress to full thickness tears to include all the four muscles.
+Eventually, they can progress to full-thickness tears to include all the four muscles.

 It is primarily seen in middle-aged to older patients.
 Repetitive overhead activities are commonly the reason in younger athletes.